kick-mind/date-src/src/README.md

 - Immutable
   - All objects (DateTime, Calendar, Locale, Zone, Duration) are immutable.
 - Treeshakable
-  - All calendars, locales, zones and plugins are tree-shakable. you only import things you need into your project.
+  - All calendars, locales, zones and plugins are tree-shakable.
 - Lightweight
   - Core library size is around 15KB minified (5KB minified and Gzipped)
 - NodeJS and browser support